telerik/fiddler-everywhere-docs/modify-and-filter-traffic/mocking-traffic-with-rules.md

 Fiddler can mock HTTPS traffic captured locally or remotely, for example, as traffic captured by another instance of Fiddler Everywhere and shared as a cloud session or SAZ archive.
 The following steps showcase how to use a SAZ archive to load and mock the captured traffic (in this case, as loaded from [https://example.com)](https://example.com)).

-1. Capture the targeted HTTPS traffic or import an SAZ archive (containing the session snapshot) in the Snapshots list.
+1. Capture the targeted HTTPS traffic or import a SAZ archive (containing the sessions snapshot) in the Snapshots list.

  ![Loading SAZ archive with captured traffic](../images/rules/mock-rules-saz.png)